anshlabs716/miles/README.md

 > ⚠️ **MILES IS CURRENTLY IN BETA.**
 >
 > MILES is **not finished**.
-Features, UI, APIs, architecture, data formats, and behavior are actively being developed and can change at any time.
+Features, UI, APIs, architecture, data formats, and behavior are actively being developed and can change at any time estimated time till finished alone 2-3 weeks with a friend 1 week.

 ---